xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 - Similar to ASR9k platform, the LPTS policers work on a per NPU basis.
 For example, if the LPTS police value is set to 1000pps for a flow, it means that every NPU on the LC can punt with 1000pps to the CPU for that flow.

-LPTS uses the following tuples to identify a packet
+LPTS uses the following tuples to identify a packet:

 | Tuples              |
 |---------------------|